lacrimosaq/requiem-twitch/README.md

-# Project README
+# Requiem.tv Project README

 ## Project Overview

-Welcome to our multi-service project!
-This repository contains a Next.js client, a Spring Boot Java API, a Golang API, and a MySQL database.
+Welcome to Requiem.tv, a multi-service streaming platform for gamers, similar to Twitch or Kick.com.
+This repository contains the following components:

+- **Next.js Client**: The frontend of our platform.
+- **Spring Boot Java API**: Backend API for handling various operations.
+- **Golang API**: Additional backend API for specific services.
+- **MySQL Database**: The database to store user and streaming data.

+We use LiveKit for streaming and chat functionalities.
 Below, you'll find instructions on how to set up and run the project.

 ## Ports by Default